chrismatthieu/humanoid-sim/README.md

 python3 -m pytest src/humanoid_retargeter/test -v
 ```

-There are 18 tests covering the body-frame construction, per-arm angles,
+There are 19 tests covering the body-frame construction, per-arm angles,
-the mirror swap, and a live integration test that spins the retargeter node
+the mirror swap, head-yaw estimation, and a live integration test that
-and verifies it publishes `Float64MultiArray` commands when fed a synthetic
+spins the retargeter node and verifies it publishes `Float64MultiArray`
-`/human/keypoints`.
+commands when fed a synthetic `/human/keypoints`.

 ## Known caveats